yaml/yamlscript/www/src/posts/advent-2023/dec-18.md

 ...
 ```

-Each www call wraps the output with a `---` and a `...` so you can see where
+Each WWW call wraps the output with a `---` and a `...` so you can see where
 the output starts and ends.

 ----